MixPayProtocol/developers.mixpay.me/docs/guides/security-guidelines.md

 }
 ```

-##  2. Strongly recommended: Always using short link for production
+##  2. Strongly recommended: Always one time payment for production

 As we mentioned above, malicious users can easily modify the parameters in the URL, and using [one time payment](/api/payments/one-time-payment) can eliminate the possibility of users passing parameters.